CSCI 382

 Revision

-Once a graded problem set is returned to you, you may submit a revised version, if you wish; submitting a revised version costs 1/2 token.
+Once a graded problem set is returned to you, you may submit a revised version, if you wish; submitting a revised version costs one token.

-Midterm exams may be retaken, for 1 token, at a mutually agreed time.
-At Dr. Yorgey’s discretion, the retaken exam may include different (but similar) problems than the original exam.
+Midterm exams may be retaken, for 2 tokens, at a mutually agreed time.
+At Dr. Yorgey’s discretion, the retaken exam may include one or more problems which are different than (but still similar to) the problems from the original exam.
 In such a case you will still be given the new problems in advance, just as with the original exam.

-It is not possible to revise the final exam.
+It is not possible to retake the final exam.

 Tokens

-Each student starts the semester with three virtual tokens which they can spend however they wish.
-Tokens are non-transferable.
+Each student may have banked any number of virtual tokens which they can spend however they wish.
+Each student starts the semester with 5 tokens, which are non-transferable.

 Conversely, additional tokens may be earned at any time: